-Violations of rights against Christian women (both converts and non-converts) often occur in the form of abduction and forced marriage to a non-Christian.
-Following her 'marriage', the wife is expected to take on the religion of her husband.
-Rape is effective as a tool to punish Christians, resulting in community isolation, family shame and restricted future marriage prospects.
+Violations of rights against Christian women and girls (both converts and non-converts) often occur in the form of abduction and forced marriage to a non-Christian.
+Following her marriage, the wife is expected to take on the religion of her husband.
+Rape is effective as a tool to punish Christians, resulting in community isolation, family shame, and restricted future marriage prospects.
 Converts from Islam face the most severe violations.
-They risk isolation from their family, house arrest, physical abuse and loss of inheritance.
+They risk family isolation, house arrest, physical abuse, and loss of inheritance.
 If married, they face divorce and loss of child custody.

 - Abduction

-- Denied access to social community/networks
+- Denied access to social community / networks

 - Denied custody of children

 - Denied inheritance or possessions

+- Discrimination/harassment via education

 - Forced divorce

 - Forced marriage

-- Incarceration by family/house arrest
+- Incarceration by family / house arrest

 - Violence physical

 - Violence sexual